liucijus/liucijus.github.io/schedule.md

 ### Upcoming

+* Nov 8 - Vilnius Girls Code: Introduction to Git Merge and Rebase

+### Past

+2016

  * Oct 22 - Global Day of Coderetreat Kaunas
  * Oct 21 - Testcon Vilnius: Can You Trust Your Tests?

-### Past

-2016

  * Oct 13 - Agile Tour Kaunas: TDD: Discover Implementation by Stepping Small
  * Sep 22 - Agile Tour Vilnius: TDD: Discover Implementation by Stepping Small
  * Sep 6 - LatCraft: Can You Trust Your Tests?